'Moulin Rouge! The Musical' leads early at the Tony Awards

 The optimistic number was performed for a masked and appreciative audience at a packed Winter Garden Theatre.
 Host Audra McDonald got a standing ovation when she took the stage.
 “You can’t stop the beat.
 The heart of New York City!” she said.

 “Moulin Rouge!
 The Musical” won for scenic design, costume, lighting, sound design, orchestrations and a featured acting Tony for Broadway favorite Danny Burstein.
-Sonya Tayeh won for choreography on her Broadway debut.
+Sonya Tayeh won for choreography on her Broadway debut and Alex Timbers won the trophy for best direction of a musical.

 Lois Smith won her first Tony for best performance by an actress in a featured role in a play for “The Inheritance.”
 And Lauren Patten edged out her co-stars from “Jagged Little Pill” to win the award for best featured actress in a musical.

-“A Christmas Carol” was cleaning up with five technical awards: scenic design of a play, costumes, lighting, sound design and score.
-No one from the production was on hand to accept the awards.
+“A Christmas Carol” cleaned up with five technical awards: scenic design of a play, costumes, lighting, sound design and score.
+No one from the production was on hand to accept any of the awards.

+Stephen Daldry now has a trio of Tonys for directing.
+He won Sunday for helming “The Inheritance,” playwright Matthew Lopez’s two-part, seven-hour epic that uses “Howards End” as a starting point for a play that looks at gay life in the early 21st century.

 Sunday's show has been expanded from its typical three hours to four, with McDonald handing out Tonys for the first two hours and Leslie Odom Jr. hosting a “Broadway’s Back!” celebration for the second half, including the awarding of the top three trophies — best play revival, best play and best musical.